 \subsection{Comparison to State-of-the-Art Methods}

 We benchmark against five state-of-the-art baselines under identical pre-processing (voxel grid, target normals) and correspondence radius.
 The baselines are: point-to-point ICP~\cite{besl1992method}, which minimizes Euclidean distances between corresponding points; point-to-plane ICP~\cite{rusinkiewicz2001efficient}, which projects errors onto target surface normals; Generalized-ICP~\cite{segal2009generalized}, a probabilistic point-to-plane formulation with local covariances; KISS-ICP~\cite{vizzo2023kiss}, a lightweight point-to-point ICP with adaptive correspondence thresholds; and Doppler-ICP~\cite{hexsel2022dicp}, which integrates Doppler velocity into point-to-plane ICP and requires sensor–vehicle extrinsic calibration.
 In contrast, our method does not require calibration between the sensor and the vehicle and is the only approach that performs cluster-wise dynamic prediction.
-Since we focus on registration accuracy, we report relative pose error (RPE) at the frame gap, decomposed into rotation (RRE) and translation (RTE).
+Since we focus on registration accuracy, we report relative pose error (RPE) with respect to reference trajectories provided by the dataset at the frame gap, decomposed into rotation (RRE) and translation (RTE).
+The best and second best results are \textbf{bolded} and \underline{underlined}, respectively.
 Qualitative trajectories for the best-performing methods are shown in Fig.~\ref{fig:traj_plot}.

 In the first experiment, we analyze the performance of our system and compare it to ICP-based methods on six HeRCULES sequences (Table~\ref{tab:hercules}).
 Dynamic-ICP delivers the best or tied-best performance across all scenes in both translation (RTE) and rotation (RRE) errors.
 It clearly improves rotation accuracy on challenging, repetitive geometry such as \textit{Bridge~01} and \textit{River Island 01}, while also reducing translation error (e.g., \textit{Library 01}).
 On \textit{Stream 01}, our method attains the lowest RTE and ties DICP for the best RRE.
 The only case without the top rotational score is \textit{Parking Lot 02}, where DICP and point-to-point outperform the other methods.
 The reason is that this is the only low ego-motion, near-static scenario, so our method degenerates into point-to-plane approach.
 This further demonstrates the advantage of our method in highly dynamic scenarios.
 Overall, Doppler-aware prediction and matching yield consistent orientation gains and competitive translation across diverse scenes.